Classroom Management | Teaching Strategies

 So when students say they’re stressed, they’re really saying they can’t learn.

-That means it’s on teachers like you to take the edge off.
-Even if your class only has a five or 10 minute break from the rigors of a student’s life, it can give them a break from direct stress.
+That means it’s the responsibility of the teacher to take the edge off.
+Even if your class only has a five or 10 minute instructional pause, it can give them a break from direct stress.

 You can reduce stress in the classroom by: